platformsh/platformsh-docs/docs/src/configuration/app/hooks/vary-hooks-by-environment.md

 ---
-title: Vary hooks by environment
+title: Change hooks in different environments
 description: Change what runs in your hooks depending on the current environment type.
 ---